 Helping You Choose the Right Material for Your Medical Device!

 Our highly experienced staff is always happy to answer questions and address any concerns you may have.
-Simply give us a call to discuss your need for medical incional part that you need.
+Simply contact us to discuss your need for medical incisional part that you need.
 We would be more than happy to advise you on your material selection.

 Below is a list of some of the 300 series stainless steel we use to manufacture premium quality medical cutting instruments.

 Vector Medical uses nearly all types of Boehler, 400 series and Vanax SuperClean® stainless steels to produce all medical cutting instruments.

 - Type 301—highly ductile, for formed products.
 Also hardens rapidly during mechanical working.
 Good weldability.
 Better wear resistance and fatigue strength than 304.